-Shift: Press to change

-T9 text : T9Word -> T9WORD -> T9word Abc text : Abc -> ABC -> abc

-Next: In T9 mode, press to display other matching words.

-- Space: Press to complete a word and insert a space. - Clear: Press to delete a single space or character.
+- Shift: Press to change capitalization.
+T9 text: T9Word -> T9WORD -> T9word Abc text: Abc -> ABC -> - Next: In T9 mode, press to display other matching words. - #see: Press to complete a word and insert a space. - Single space or character.
 Hold to delete the whole message. - Punctuation: In T9 mode, press to insert punctuation in a word and complete a sentence.